Mass grave with 21 bodies found near Mali military base

 Mali's chief prosecutor Daniel Tessougue told Reuters all signs pointed to the bodies found being those of 21 soldiers who disappeared after a failed April 2012 "counter-coup" by soldiers loyal to ousted President Amadou Toumani Toure, but the formal identification process would have to be finalised.

 "We will add murder to the charges (against Sanogo).
-If we find there are signs of torture we will add that too," he said, adding that military uniforms and IDs had been found at the scene.
+If we find there are signs of torture we will add that too," he said.

 The case against Sanogo and several other soldiers is part of efforts by President Ibrahim Boubacar Keita to assert civilian control over the army, accused by human rights groups of excessive violence and torture during a chaotic 18 months when rebels occupied northern Mali last year.